MicrosoftDocs/azure-docs/articles/azure-vmware/concepts-networking.md

 An on-premises to Azure virtual network ExpressRoute circuit is required to connect from on-premises environments to your private cloud in Azure.
 This ExpressRoute circuit is in your subscription and isn't part of a private cloud deployment.
 The on-premises ExpressRoute circuit is beyond the scope of this document.
 If you require on-premises connectivity to your private cloud, you can use one of your existing ExpressRoute circuits or purchase one in the Azure portal.

 Once linked with Global Reach, the two ExpressRoute circuits will route network traffic between your on-premises environments and your private cloud.
-The on-premises to private cloud interconnectivity is shown in the following diagram.
+The on-premises to private cloud interconnectivity is shown in the preceding diagram.
 The interconnectivity represented in the diagram enables the following use cases:

 - Hot/Cold Cross-vCenter vMotion
 - On-Premise to AVS private cloud management access